MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/New-LocalUser.md

 ## DESCRIPTION

 The `New-LocalUser` cmdlet creates a local user account.
-This cmdlet creates a local user account or a local user account that's connected to a Microsoft account.
+This cmdlet creates a local user account.

 > [!NOTE]
 > The Microsoft.PowerShell.LocalAccounts module isn't available in 32-bit PowerShell on a 64-bit